 The five plants per treatment were randomly tagged and observations regarding growth, yield and nutrient analysis were recorded.
-The data were recorded on plant height (cm) at 50,65 and 80 DATP and No. of primary branches, leaf area (cm2), leaf area index at 50, 65 and 80 DATP.
+The data were recorded on plant height (cm) and No. of primary branches, leaf area (cm2) and leaf area index at 50, 65 and 80 DATP.
 The equatorial and polar diameter of fruit was recorded at the time of 3rd picking.
 The boron content of leaf was carried out one week after 3rd spray.
 Plant height was measured in centimeters using a measuring tape, starting from the base of the stem at ground level to the longest growing tip of main shoot.
 The average plant height was then calculated.
 The number of primary branches emerging from the main stem was counted and the average number of primary branches per plant for each treatment was calculated.
 To calculate leaf area, five plants were uprooted from the border rows from each net plot.
 Leaf area was recorded with the help of digital leaf area meter (SYSTRONICS-211 model) in the laboratory of Regional Research Station, AAU, Anand.
 Finally, average value of leaf area per plant was worked out and expressed in square centimeters.
 Leaf Area Index (LAI) was calculated by using following formula given by Watson (1952), LAI = Leaf area (cm2)/ Land area (cm2).
 The number of fruits per plant were recorded at each picking from five previously selected plants and summed up and an average number of fruits per plant were calculated.
 At 3rd picking, five fruits from each randomly selected plant were taken for measurement.
 For equatorial diameter, each fruit was placed on a flat surface and the widest horizontal distance across the center (equator) of the fruit was measured with a digital caliper and expressed in cm and for polar diameter the measurement was taken from the stem end to the blossom end in cm.
 Fruits were harvested from each tagged plant during each picking and ten fruits were weighed using a weighing balance.
 The average fruit weight was then calculated and expressed in grams.
 The total weight of harvested fruits from each picking in individual net plots was calculated and converted to quintals per hectare.
 Total boron in leaf was measured by using the Azomethine-H method, as described by Hatcher and Wilcox (1950).The data obtained from various observations were tabulated and subjected to statistical analysis using analysis of variance (ANOVA).
 Pooled analysis over the years was performed following the procedures outlined by Panse and Sukhatme (1967).

 Result and Discussion